mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 ---

 ## 🔓 Attacking Password Recovery & OTP

+This exercise explores exploiting weak OTP and legacy API behavior.

-> Burp suite commmunity edition, is very slow, so you could choose to use Wfuzz or ZAP for step 3 This exercise explores exploiting weak OTP and legacy API behavior.
+> Burp suite commmunity edition, is very slow, so you could choose to use Wfuzz or ZAP for step 3.
+Generativ AI can be very helpful, if you want to convert a request to a WFuzz command with all parameters

 ### Step 1: Understand crAPI's OTP Password Recovery
 1. Create a user.